benjaminws/centos_ca_bundle_fix/README.md

 ## Why?

-Because the default cabundle.crt that comes with CentOS is old and out of date.
+Because the default ca-bundle.crt that comes with CentOS is old and out of date.
 You can't even fetch shit from github.
 Unacceptable.

 ## Credits